Daddoo-Dev/todosync/extension/USER_GUIDE.md

 - Press `F5` in VS Code
 - Click the **Refresh** button in ToDoSync toolbar
 - Command Palette: `ToDoSync: Sync Now`

+### Using the Ask AI Sparkle Button

+Need to hand a task off to an AI assistant?
+Use the ✨ Ask AI workflow:

+1. Hover over any task in the ToDoSync sidebar to reveal the ✨ inline button.
+2. Click ✨ to copy that task’s full payload to the clipboard (title, status, category, project info, plus the `.todosync/tasks.json` mirror path).
+3. Paste directly into your AI chat so it can open the local JSON snapshot and get to work.

+Other access points:

+- Toolbar button: Click the ✨ icon in the ToDoSync panel header to choose a task from a quick pick list.
+- Command Palette: Run `ToDoSync: ✨ Ask AI (Copy Task Snapshot)` to trigger the same picker.

+Tips:

+- Make sure you’ve synced recently so the `.todosync/tasks.json` file is fresh.
+- When no task is selected, the picker shows every synced task with its status + category for fast filtering.

 ---